documents4j/documents4j/README.md

                                 .schedule();
 ```

-All methods of the `IConverter` interface and its builder types offer overloadeded methods.
+All methods of the `IConverter` interface and its builder types offer overloaded methods.
 Instead of providing `File` instances, it is also possible to provide an `InputStream` as a source document and an `OutputStream` for writing the result.
 These streams are never closed by documents4j.
-As another option, the source document can be retreived by querying an `IInputStreamSource` or an `IFileSource` which offer generic callback methods which are then used by documents4j.
+As another option, the source document can be obtained by querying an `IInputStreamSource` or an `IFileSource` which offer generic callback methods which are then used by documents4j.
 Similarly, the `IInputStreamConsumer` and `IFileConsumer` interfaces allow for implementing a generic way of processing the result of a conversion.
 However, note that these callbacks are normally triggered from another thread.
 These threads are used by documents4j internally such that you should not perform heavy tasks from these callbacks. documents4j is fully thread-safe as long as it is not stated differently.

 Finally, a conversion can be prioritized via `prioritizeWith` where a higher priority signals to the converter that a conversion should be conducted before a conversion with lower priority if both conversions are getting queued. documents4j is capable of performing document conversions concurrently and puts conversion into an internal job queue which is organized by these priorities.
-There is however not guarantee that a conversion with higher priority is performed befor a conversion with lower priority.
+There is however not guarantee that a conversion with higher priority is performed before a conversion with lower priority.

 A conversion can be scheduled to be executed in the background by calling `schedule` after
 specifying a conversion.
 Alternatively, by calling `execute`, the current thread will block until the conversion is finished.
 The resulting `boolean` incicates if a conversion was successful.
 Exceptional conversion results are however communicated by exceptions which are described belwo.

 For finding out which conversions are supported by an `IConverter`, you can query the `getSupportedConversions` method which returns a map of source formats to their supported target formats.
 Furthermore, you can call the `isOperational` in order to check the functionality of a converter.
-A converter might not be operational because its prerequesits are not met.
-Those prerequesits are described below for each implementation of an `IConverter`.
+A converter might not be operational because its prerequisites are not met.
+Those prerequisites are described below for each implementation of an `IConverter`.

 Note that an `IConverter` implementation might describe a rather expensive structure as it is normally backed by external resources such as native processes or a network connection.
 For repeated conversions, you should reuse the same instance of an `IConverter`.
 Furthermore, note that an `IConverter` has an explicit life-cycle and must be shut down by invoking `shutDown`. documents4j registers a shut-down hook for shutting down converter instances, but you should never rely on this mechanism.
 Once an `IConverter` was shut down, it cannot be restarted.
 After a converter was shut down, its `isOperational` always returns `false`.